Fort George Amusement Park

 Fort George Amusement Park was a trolley park and amusement park that operated in the Washington Heights and Inwood neighborhoods of Upper Manhattan, New York City, in the late 19th and early 20th centuries.
 It occupied an area between 190th and 192nd Streets east of Amsterdam Avenue, within present-day Highbridge Park.

 History

 The site was named after Fort George, where General George Washington fought the British during the American Revolutionary War.
 Fort George, located at the end of the Third Avenue trolley line (now the M101 bus), was developed as a trolley park around 1894.
 The area soon became known as "Harlem's Coney Island", after the neighborhood in southern Brooklyn that was well known for its amusements.
-The area was initially a disjointed mixture of amusements, operated by mostly German concessionaires who had previously operated at Jones's Wood, a former park in the Upper East Side that had predated Central Park.
+The area was initially a disjointed mixture of amusements, operated by mostly German concessionaires who had previously operated at Jones's Wood, a former park on the Upper East Side that had predated Central Park.
 Other attractions included John F. Schultheis's hotel and casino, created in 1899 and later burned down, as well as the Harlem River Speedway, now a state parkway.